 Misinformation and Deepfakes: The Risk of AI-Generated Lies

-AI can write blog posts, generate images, and even mimic someone’s voice.
-While that’s exciting, it’s also dangerous because misinformation is easier to produce than ever.
+AI can now write articles, generate realistic images, and even mimic voices.
+While this opens creative opportunities, it also makes misinformation easier to spread than ever.

 Imagine this: you’re researching a topic for class and come across a highly convincing “source” that turns out to be completely AI-generated.
 No author, no citations, just made-up facts.
 Scary, right?